 Cash and Cash Equivalents: We consider as cash equivalents all highly liquid instruments with an original maturity of three months or less.
-We invested our cash in a money market fund comprised of U.S. treasury securities and repurchase agreements for these securities.
-The outstanding balances were \$42.5 million and \$114.6 million as of December 31, 2011 and 2010, respectively.
+As of December 31, 2012, our cash and temporary investments were with high quality financial institutions in DDAs (Demand Deposit Accounts).
+As of December 31, 2011, our cash and cash equivalents included \$42.5 million invested in a money market fund comprised of U.S. treasury securities and repurchase agreements for these securities.

 Accounts Receivable and Allowance for Uncollectible Accounts: In the normal course of business, we extend credit to customers after a review of each customer's credit history.
-An allowance for uncollectible trade accounts has been established through an analysis of the accounts receivable aging, an assessment of collectibility based on historical trends and an evaluation based on current economic conditions.
+An allowance for uncollectible trade accounts has been established through an analysis of the accounts receivable aging, an assessment of collectability based on historical trends and an evaluation based on current economic conditions.
 To be more specific, we reserve a portion of every account balance that has aged over one year, a portion of receivables for customers in bankruptcy and certain account balances specifically identified as uncollectible.
 On an annual basis, we perform a hindsight analysis on Hub and Mode separately to determine each segment's experience in collecting account balances over one year old and account balances in bankruptcy.
 We then use this hindsight analysis to establish our reserves for receivables over one year and in bankruptcy.
-In establishing a reserve for certain account balances specifically identified as uncollectible, we consider the aging of the customer receivables, the customer's current and projected financial results, the customer's ability to meet and sustain their financial commitments, the positive or negative effects of the current and projected industry outlook and the general economic conditions.
+In establishing a reserve for certain account balances specifically identified as uncollectible, we consider the aging of the customer receivables, the specific details as to why the receivable has not been paid, the customer's current and projected financial results, the customer's ability to meet and sustain their financial commitments, the positive or negative effects of the current and projected industry outlook and the general economic conditions.
 The allowance for uncollectible accounts is reported on the balance sheet in net accounts receivable.
-Our reserve for uncollectible accounts was approximately \$7.7 million and \$3.9 million as of December 31, 2011 and 2010, respectively.
+Our reserve for uncollectible accounts was approximately \$6.7 million and \$7.7 million as of December 31, 2012 and 2011, respectively.
 Receivables are written off once collection efforts have been exhausted.
 Recoveries of receivables previously charged off are recorded when received.

 Property and Equipment: Property and equipment are stated at cost.
-Depreciation of property and equipment is computed using the straight-line method at rates adequate to depreciate the cost of the applicable assets over their expected useful lives: building and improvements, 1 to 8 years; leasehold improvements, the shorter of useful life or lease term; computer equipment and software, 1 to 5 years; furniture and equipment, 1 to 10 years; and transportation equipment and automobiles, 1 to 10 years.
-Direct costs related to internally developed software projects are capitalized and amortized over their expected useful life on a straight-line basis not to exceed five years.
+Depreciation of property and equipment is computed using the straight-line method at rates adequate to depreciate the cost of the applicable assets over their expected useful lives: building and improvements, up to 40 years; leasehold improvements, the shorter of useful life or lease term; computer equipment and software, up to 5 years; furniture and equipment, up to 10 years; and transportation equipment up to 15 years.
+Direct costs related to internally developed software projects are capitalized and amortized over their expected useful life on a straight-line basis not to exceed 5 years.
 Interest is capitalized on qualifying assets under development for internal use.
 Maintenance and repairs are charged to operations as incurred and major improvements are capitalized.
 The cost of assets retired or otherwise disposed of and the accumulated depreciation thereon are removed from the accounts with any gain or loss realized upon sale or disposal charged or credited to operations.
 We review long-lived assets for impairment when events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.
 In the event that the undiscounted future cash flows resulting from the use of the asset group is less than the carrying amount, an impairment loss equal to the excess of the assets carrying amount over its fair value, less cost to dispose, is recorded.